Managed IT Services Barrie

 Market examples, not a Fusion client list.

-• Royal Victoria Regional Health Centre (RVH) allied-health ecosystem and surrounding Barrie specialty clinics
+- Royal Victoria Regional Health Centre (RVH) referral ecosystem and the surrounding Barrie specialty clinics on Georgian Drive and Bayfield Street

-• Georgian College-adjacent vendors, contract trainers, and applied-technology firms across the 140-acre Barrie campus ecosystem
+- Georgian College-adjacent vendors, contract trainers, and applied-technology firms across the north-end campus ecosystem

 For help-desk and dispatch only, see IT support Barrie.